Pseudo quantum advantages in perceptron storage capacity: Conclusions and outlook

 \section{Conclusions and outlook}

 Summarizing, building on the discrete model presented in~\cite{torr2019} for implementing a quantum perceptron, we modified the unitary gate~\eqref{eq.41s} to explore how variations in the oscillation period affect the system's behavior.
 Then, using the replica method, we analytically computed the storage capacity as a function of the oscillation frequency $\lambda$.
 In the limit of vanishing frequency, the classical value of $2$ is recovered.
 However, as the frequency increases, we observe an indefinite enhancement in the quantum storage capacity beyond the classical threshold.
-Looking ahead, it would be worthwhile to investigate 1) the presence of overfitting induced by high-frequencies, via the study of the generalization error in a teacher-student setting and 2) how the results would be affected by a replica symmetry breaking, for example withing the one-step replica symmetric ansatz.
-The observed improvement of the storage capacity beyond the classical threshold of $\alpha_c=2$ arises solely from the particular form of the activation function.
-This suggests that, in principle, similar enhancements could be replicated within a wholly classical framework.
-Consequently, a genuine quantum advantage appears unlikely for a simple perceptron.
-Nevertheless, such an advantage may instead emerge in a quantum neural network, namely in an interconnected ensemble of quantum simple quantum perceptrons, where quantum interference effects could amplify computational capabilities, including those related to the storage of information.
+This behavior is as expected taking into account that the periodicity of the activation function provides a “finer partitioning” of the input-state space, thereby leading to an increased perceptron storage capacity.
+However, as the frequency rises, this advantage may turn into a liability, since overfitting tends to take over.
+This kind of drawback can be ascertained via a thorough study of the generalization error in a teacher-student setting, where explicit overfitting effects are expected to emerge and to be accessible by means of Gardner's approach.
+We plan to address this intriguing problem in a future work together with the robustness of our results in the presence of noise in the unitary operations.
+This kind of noise can be mimicked by means of either normal distributed random weights or inputs in a statistical learning scenario~\cite{enge2000}.
+Furthermore, it is also important to explore how these results are affected by a replica symmetry breaking, for example within the one-step replica symmetric ansatz.